CM Mahmood Khan hopes people to start reaping CPEC benefits soon

 PESHAWAR: Chief Minister Mahmood Khan has hoped people will soon start reaping benefits of the China Pakistan Economic Corridor (CPEC).

-“I believe a new era of development and progress will usher in the near future with the completion of all the subsidiary projects of the China Pakistan Economic Corridor,” he said.
+“I believe a new era of development and progress will usher in the near future with the completion of all the subsidiary projects of the CPEC,” he said.
 Giving an audience to China Window head, Amjad Aziz Malik, the chief minister said he has already instructed the relevant circles to expedite pace of work on the Rashakai Economic Zone project.